ciencialatitud0/EPIC_3/_sources/info/programme.md

 # Preliminary Programme

-We will use two classroom for EPIC 3, which are located in different buildings:
+We will use two classrooms for EPIC 3, which are located in different buildings:

 **- For the talks:** SEPA-A06, 1st floor, Senescyt building

 **- For the tutorials:** LAB-PB09, ground floor, E2-E3 building

 # Day 1: Monday 14 August 2023
 ## Computational Physics Tools and Data Analysis

-### Morning session (08h00 - 10h00)
+## Morning session (08h00 - 10h00)
-Location: Classroom SEPA-A06, Senescyt building 2nd floor
+Location: Classroom SEPA-A06, 1st floor, Senescyt building

-08h00 - 08h15: Registration
+**08h00 - 08h15: Registration**

-08h15 - 08h40: Welcome to EPIC3 and a short introduction from PWF
+**08h15 - 08h40: Welcome to EPIC3 and a short introduction from PWF**

 **08h40 - 09h20: Helga Dénes, PhD - The frontiers of Computational Physics**